Glimpse: Generalized Locality for Scalable and Robust CT: Related Work

-\textbf{Uncalibrated CT Imaging.} In CT imaging, the acquisition operator is often known but obtains insufficient measurements.
-This may occur when a reduced number of projections is used to minimize radiation exposure or shorten acquisition time (sparse view) or when only a limited cone of projection angles may be used (limited view).
-In certain situations, the acquisition operator is only partially known due to uncertain experimental conditions giving rise to uncalibrated imaging or blind inversion.
+In CT imaging, the acquisition operator is usually known but only a limited number of measurements is collected, either to minimize radiation exposure or shorten acquisition time (sparse view) or when sample geometry and stage mechanics limit projection angles to a cone (limited view).
+In certain situations, the acquisition operator is only partially or approximately known.
 Neglecting this uncertainty can result in a significant drop in the quality of the reconstructions~\cite{lunz2021learned}.
-To tackle this challenge, total least squares approaches have been developed, involving the perturbation of an assumed forward operator~\cite{golub1980analysis, markovsky2007overview, gupta2021total}.
-Recently, Gupta et al. \cite{gupta2023differentiable} used autodifferentiation and gradient descent to estimate the uncalibrated forward operator in a self-consistent manner.
+To tackle this challenge, total least squares approaches have been developed, involving the perturbation of an assumed forward operator~\cite{golub1980analysis, markovsky2007overview, gupta2021total} or trained networks combined with autodifferentiation and resampling \cite{gupta2023differentiable}.

-\textbf{MLPs for Patches.} A Multi-layer perceptron (MLP) is a fundamental neural network architecture used in a great variety of applications.
-Recently, vision transformers~\cite{dosovitskiy2020image} and MLP-mixers~\cite{tolstikhin2021mlp} have shown promising performance in various computer vision tasks like image classification~\cite{pan2021scalable} and image restoration~\cite{wang2022uformer}.
-While a vanilla MLP lacks a good inductive bias for imaging, in particular translation equivariance---very much unlike CNNs---vision transformers and MLP-mixers restore it by processing patches instead of entire images~\cite{bachmann2023scaling}.
-However, these strategies require large datasets and networks to achieve performance comparable with CNNs.
-In our work, we leverage the patch-based inductive bias~\cite{altekruger2022patchnr, khorashadizadeh2022funknn} in the context of CT imaging, demonstrating that even a small MLP can achieve performance on par with or even surpassing that of popular image-to-image CNNs.